VulcanJS/vulcan-docs/source/fragments.md

 Every collection automatically gets a default fragment associated with it called `FooDefaultFragment` (for example `PostsDefaultFragment`).

-This default fragment simply contain all fields where `viewableBy` is defined (in other words, all public fields).
+This default fragment simply contain all fields where `canRead` is defined (in other words, all public fields).
 Note that it **does not** follow field resolvers, meaning that the default fragment will e.g. include `userId` but not `user`.

 #### Alternative Approach